jdavid94/jdavid94/README.md

 ## I'm a Computer Engineering and Software Development!!

 - 🔭 I like to learn on my own on Udemy, Coursea, Skillshare and Youtube.
-- 🌱 I’m currently learning Angular, NodeJS and Cloud.
+- 🌱 I’m currently learning NodeJS and Cloud.
 - 👯 I’m looking to collaborate with other developers.
-- 🥅 2021 Goals: Cloud Computing and DevOps experience
+- 🥅 2022 Goals: Cloud Computing and DevOps experience
 - ⚡ Fun fact: I love sport, video games and technology

 ### Connect with me: